nvaccess/nvda/user_docs/en/userGuide.md

 This can be very useful when you want to monitor constantly changing content, such as when watching a video with subtitles.
 The refresh takes place every one and a half seconds.
 This option is disabled by default.

+#### Set Mirror Dialog {#SetURLDialog}

+This dialog allows you to specify the URL of a mirror to use when [updating NVDA](#GeneralSettingsCheckForUpdates) or [using the Add-on Store](#AddonsManager).
+This may be of use in locations where access to the NV Access servers for these functions is slow or unavailable.

+* When setting the [NVDA update mirror](#UpdateMirror), the title of this dialog will be "Set NVDA Update Mirror".
+* When setting the [Add-on Store mirror](#AddonStoreMetadataMirror), the title of this dialog will be "Set Add-on Store Mirror Server".

+##### URL {#SetURLTextbox}

+Enter the URL (web address) of the mirror you wish to use here.
+Only HTTP and HTTPS URLs are supported.
+For your privacy, NV Access recommends using HTTPS URLs whenever possible.

+Leave this blank to use the default NV Access server.

+##### Test... {#SetURLTest}

+Press this button to test the mirror URL you have entered.
+You must be connected to the internet for the test to succeed.
+It is recommended that you always test the URL before saving it.

 #### Advanced Settings {#AdvancedSettings}